What is a cash advance on a credit card?

 • Check your account terms.
 That’s where you’ll typically find information about the cash advance APR and fees.

-• Borrow as little cash from your credit card as possible.
+• Consider the amount.
 Minimizing the amount of cash you’re getting from your credit card can help you pay off your balance sooner.
 If you need a plan for paying down your balance, you might consider a debt repayment tactic like the debt snowball method or debt avalanche method.

 • Consider how the cash advance might impact your credit.
-Your credit scores typically won’t be impacted if you’re prompt in repaying the cash advance.
-But cash advances can affect your credit utilization ratio, which is the amount of credit you’re using versus your total available credit.
+Cash advances can affect your credit utilization ratio, which is the amount of credit you’re using versus your total available credit.
 That means if the added balance of a cash advance goes unpaid for a while, it could hurt your credit scores.

 • Talk to your lenders.
-If you’re thinking about using a cash advance to cover a loan payment, consider talking to your lender about other options first.
-Depending on the circumstances, they may be willing to work with you to change your payment date, make a repayment plan, or extend or defer your payment.
+If you’re thinking about using a cash advance to cover a loan payment, consider talking to your lender about other options.
+Depending on the circumstances, the lender may be willing to work with you to change your payment date, make a repayment plan or extend or defer your payment.

 Cash advance FAQ